guilhermeIO/hash-monorepo/README.md

 All protocol buffer files reside in the **`protobufs`** directory.

 ## Infrastructure
-Holds the file that composes the whole infrastructure for development environment (**docker-compose.yaml**).
+Holds the file that composes the whole infrastructure for the development environment (**docker-compose.yaml**).

 Also, provides a collection of useful commands - located at the file **Makefile**.